 WWII was an enormous influence on all kids of the 50s and 60s, and Lucas was no exception.
 From the good vs. evil nature of the conflict to the specifics of war epics like The Guns of Navarone and air-heroics of The Dam Busters and 633 Squadron, it seems entirely possible that Star Wars would never have existed if not for the war.

-Few movies manage as spectacular and just down-right well constructed an action finale as the one that caps off Star Wars.
+Few movies manage as spectacular and just down-right well constructed an action finale as the one that finishes Star Wars.
 It’s all the principles the film was based upon out in full force and at maximum speed.
-We’ll cover outside influences in a bit, but it’s worth looking back at Lucas’s first feature film efforts, which also featured a high-speed finales.
+It's is perhaps the most quintessential Lucasian sequence ever put to film.

-It’s possible the trench-run idea was brought over from THX 1138’s tunnel chase, though it’s of course also possible that that chase itself had been directly inspired by The Dam Busters or 633 Squadron.
-The close-up cockpit shots of the fleeing protagonist may also have been inspired by self-same; regardless they were certainly brought over into Star Wars, as was the detached, determined way in which the motorcycles were portrayed, used for the menacing Tie Fighters.
+Whether the trench-run idea was brought over from THX 1138’s tunnel chase, or directly inspired by The Dam Busters or 633 Squadron is impossible to say.
+In fact it's possible that the close-up cockpit shots in THX were inspired by self-same.
+But regardless they were certainly brought over into Star Wars, as was the detached, determined way in which the motorcycles were portrayed, used for the menacing Tie Fighters.
 Similarly, the POV shots of the road as the car barrels down the tunnel clearly inspired similar POV shots of the X-Wings zooming down the Deathstar trench.